Lucky3mc/debuggix/README.md

 ---

-## ⭐ Built Solo.
+## ⭐ Built solo.
 No VC.
 No Data Selling.

-Debuggix is built by one developer who believes security should be fast, affordable, and accessible to everyone — not just enterprises with six-figure budgets.
+Debuggix is built by a developer who believes security should be fast, affordable, and accessible to everyone — not just enterprises with six-figure budgets.

 - 🐛 **Found a bug?** [Open an issue](https://github.com/Lucky3mc/debuggix/issues)
 - 📧 **Contact:** [luckydiety@gmail.com](mailto:luckydiety@gmail.com)